When is a reverse onus bail situation?

 What is the test for reversing a decision by the Supreme Court in a motion to overturn a finding of error?
 (Newfoundland and Labrador, Canada)

-What is the impact of addiction on the sentence of a convicted drug offender?
+What is the standard of review in the context of a child protection matter?
 (Newfoundland and Labrador, Canada)

-What is the test for self-contradiction in a sexual assault case?
+What is the test for reading in?
 (Newfoundland and Labrador, Canada)

-What is the legal test for joining a third party?
+What is the test for damages in a discrimination action?
 (Newfoundland and Labrador, Canada)

 X